Hmm, I don’t know how that header should be completed.

 What we create now, we need not have to worry about in the future.

-We all have more control over our own life than we realize.
+We all have more control over our own lives than we realize.

 A practical application of concern vs. worry